rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

 Now we come to the client-side application.
 In the first place, we have our basic model and view.
-This model and view is going to be mostly similar to what we&rsquo;ve seen before.
+This model and view is going to be mostly similar to what we've seen before.
 The main change that we make is that we call `.save` in the `replace` function of the model and call `fetch` in our initialization.

 file: textlistServe.js